Tolkien Init.

 Lothlórien is an island beleagured by a sea of troubles: “We live now upon an island amid many perils”(348).
 The Fellowship and their Quest bring about a return to the perfection that Lothlórien remembers and enshrines.

+If Lothlórien is at the centre of Eeriness at the top of the mountain, then we can visualize the wash of blue in the surrounding three triangles to represent this sea, or of course the blue firmament.
 These observations agree with Tolkien’s Rosicrucian spiral path of the “pilgrim” soul back to Eden in Letter #96, since the path of the “Grey pilgrim” Gandalf in Eeriness leads to the centre,— and we know that the spirals in Before lead to the same place.
+Appendix III discusses the “World centre” and relates the Music of the Ainur to the Falls of the Free Peoples, and the Fall of Sauron.

 If you look very closely at the two trees at the centre of Eeriness you can see that Tolkien has suggested that the birch’s hand is on the outside of the oak’s just like the elder, female, outer ring of the World Soul which was created: “with one of the rings inside the other; the outer revolution he named the revolution of identity, and the inner one the revolution of difference” (T&C 24).
 In addition the two rings move in contrary directions much like we observed previously with the oars, spirals, etc: “He made identity move around towards the right, as if along a side, and difference towards the left, as if along a diagonal, and he gave sovereignty to the revolution of identity and constancy” (24).